Birda Mae Harris - The Vicksburg Post

 Birda married her longtime friend, Aaron Harris Sr. Three sons were born to their marital union; Michael, Aaron Jr. and Rudy.
 The couple moved to Los Angeles in 1958.
 Birda and Aaron were divorced prior to her death, and Aaron predeceased Birda.
 Aaron and Birda remained close friends as well as being closely bonded to their mutual families.

-Birda was an inspector for Mattel, but she retired from Leach International North American as an electrical inspector after 30 years of service.
+Birda was an inspector for Mattel, but she retired from Leach International North America as an electrical inspector after 30 years of service.
 Birda transitioned this life on Nov.
 22, 2020.
 She was preceded in death by her father, Carson Ross, who died at an early age; her mother, Sara Erves Ross Thomas; and her stepfather, Willie Thomas.
 Birda was also preceded in death by her sister, Carsenia Sanders of Vicksburg; her “bonus sons,” Jessie Sanders and Ray Sanders (nephew).

 Birda is survived by her three sons, Michael (Diane), Aaron Jr. and Rudy; her sister, Minnie Davenport of Detroit, Mich.; and also her grandchildren; a great-granddaughter; and a host of nieces, nephews and other family members and friends.